hisaac/hisaac.net/posts/2013/2013-06-18-modern-hip-hop-production.md

----
-title: "Modern Hip Hop Production"
-layout: post
+alias: 2013/06/18/modern-hip-hop-production.html
-date: 2013-06-18
+published_date: 2013-06-18
-tags: [music, hip-hop, electronic music]
+tags: music, hip-hop, electronic music, music
-categories: [music]
----
+title: Modern Hip Hop Production
+___

 My love of synthesizers and electronic music has been maturing for the past 5 or so years.
 The synthesizer is a very exciting instrument because it literally has no bounds.
 If a person can dream up a sound, it can most likely be synthesized.